the-y9/tesseract-ocr-api/README.md

 # Tesseract OCR Assignment API Tester

-This repository contains a test suite for the Tesseract OCR API.
+This repository contains a test suite for the Tesseract OCR API developed for the full-stack developer assignment at the Vision and Graphics Lab, Dept. of CSE, IIT Delhi.

 ## Table of Contents
 - [Prerequisites](#prerequisites)